 Unfortunately, like many highly touristed places, New Orleans also draws the hustlers and petty crooks.
 Take time to read my tips on travel security and be conscious of common scams and pickpockets.

 Have a blast absorbing everything in New Orleans.
-I hope you find this guide helpful and if you think I’ve missed any essential “what to do in New Orleans” items, please drop me a line in the comments below.
+I hope you find this guide helpful and if you think I’ve missed any essential things to do in New Orleans, please drop me a line in the comments below.

 Peace, love & inspiring travel,